-In the port of Murmansk, the research vessel "Akademik Tryoshnikov" is preparing to depart.
+In the port of Murmansk, the research vessel "Akademik Tryoshnikov" is preparing for departure.
 It will deliver the necessary cargo, scientific equipment, and a new crew of scientists and polar explorers to the drifting station "North Pole-42".

 The expedition, organized by the Arctic and Antarctic Research Institute, will take approximately two months.
 During this time, the vessel will travel about 9,000 kilometers, mainly moving along the drifting ice of the Arctic Ocean.

-On the way, the R/V plans to visit the research station "Ice Base Cape Baranov", located on the Severnaya Zemlya archipelago.
+On the way, the R/V plans to visit the research station "Ice Base Cape Baranova", located on the Severnaya Zemlya archipelago.

-R/V "Akademik Treshnikov", built at the Admiralty Shipyards of USC, is a unique ice-class Arc7 vessel.
+R/V "Akademik Treshnikov", built at the Admiralty Shipyards USC, is a unique ice-class vessel Arc7.
 It combines the capabilities of an icebreaker, a tanker-dry cargo ship, a passenger liner, and a modern research station with ten specialized laboratories.
 The vessel carries a crew and scientific personnel totaling 140 people.

 Technical specifications: